 - Developed an innovation decision-making toolset with field-tested resources to support decision-makers as individuals and organizations identify, evaluate, select, and act upon innovation opportunities

-- Conducted an innovation decision-making workshop and training for approximately 20 key actors working across Tanzania’s post-harvest loss sector to introduce and test the approach among practitioners
+- Conducted in-person and online innovation decision-making workshops and trainings for approximately 50 key actors working across Tanzania’s post-harvest loss sector to introduce and test the approach among practitioners

-- Invited by AGRA and partners to engage in a multi-month rollout of the innovation toolset within the post-harvest sector of Tanzania in 2017
+- Invited by AGRA and partners to engage in a multi-month rollout of the innovation toolset within the post-harvest sector of Tanzania through 2017

 Photo Credit: Antony Njuguna, The Rockefeller Foundation (KENYA)